ocharles/blog/posts/2014-12-01-24-days-of-ghc-extensions.md

 ---
-title: 24 Days of GHC Extensions: Welcome!
+title: "24 Days of GHC Extensions: Welcome!"
 ---

 Hello everyone, I'm pleased to announce it's that time of the year again!